cboettig/ews-review/manuscript.md

 CSD precedes several types of these non-catastrophic bifurcations.
 In the subcritical form of a Hopf bifurcation, a system transitions from a stable equilibrium to a stable cycle.
-This bifurcation occurs in classical predator-prey systems [@May1972] and has been observed in experimental systems [@Drake2010; @Carpenter2011; @Veraart2011; @Dai2012; @Wang2012].
 As a control parameter approaches the critical threshold, the system's dominant eigenvalue approaches zero and thus exhibits CSD [@Chisholm2009; @Kefi2012].
 However, the mean value of the equilibrium does not change dramatically, and the transition from stable equilibrium to cycles is gradual as the cycle sizes grow from zero at the threshold value.
-In the presence of stochasticity, system behavior may be observed on either side of the threshold may be indistinguishable.
+To appreciate how this bifurcation is gradual rather than catastrophic, note that in the presence of stochasticity, the system behavior observed on either side of the threshold may be indistinguishable: on one side stochasticity bounces the system around a stable node, while on the other it bounces the system around a very small limit cycle in the same region of state space.
+Contrast this to a critical transition in which any stochastic fluctuation across the threshold could lead to a qualitatively different state.

 The system's eigenvalue also passes through zero in the case of the transcritical bifurcation.
 The transcritical is a degenerate case of the